Teebusch/noah/README.md

 <!-- badges: end -->

 noah (*no animals were harmed*) generates pseudonyms that are delightful and easy to remember.
-Instead of cryptic alphanumeric IDs, it creates adorable anonymous animals like the *Likeable Leech* and the *Proud Chickadee*.
+It creates adorable anonymous animals like the *Likeable Leech* and the *Proud Chickadee*.

 ## Installation